 We also staff our Neonatal Intensive Care Unit (NICU) with 1.5 FTE dietitians.
 They are responsible for the screening, assessment, daily monitoring and nutritional discharge plan for all infants in the NICU.

 The dietitians participate in many nutrition related rounds and conferences.
-Each week the RD's and dietetic interns assigned to clinical rotations attend MSS patient care rounds for 1 hour.
-During this time the dietitians present challenging and interesting cases to the director of MSS for discussion and further recommendations.
-Bimonthly the RD's attend Teaching Rounds which include outside speakers who present different aspects of nutritional management.
+Each week the dietitians and dietetic interns assigned to clinical rotations attend NSS patient care rounds for 1 hour.
+During this time the dietitians present challenging and interesting cases to the NSS Attending Physician for discussion and further recommendations.
+Gastrointestinal and Surgical ICU fellows rotate through the Nutrition Service and present cases and presentations at rounds.
+Journal Club, led by one of the clinicians, is once per month.
+Bimonthly the dietitians attend Teaching Rounds which include outside speakers who present different aspects of nutritional management.
 Monthly, the dietitians attend Longwood Medical Rounds.
 These rounds are organized by Harvard Medical School and the Nutrition Departments of the hospitals in the Longwood Medical Area (Brigham and Women's, Children's Hospital, and Beth Israel-Deaconess Medical Center).
-National and local experts in nutrition present their latest research or clinical expertise to the RD's at Longwood Rounds.
+National and local experts in nutrition present their latest research or clinical expertise to the dietitians at Longwood Rounds.

 Director, Department of Nutrition